Purdue University system

 The Purdue University system is a public university system in the U.S. state of Indiana.
-A land-grant university with nearly 75,000 students across six traditional campuses comprising five institutions, a statewide technology program, extension centers in each of Indiana's 92 counties, and continuing education programs.
+A land-grant university with nearly 75,000 students across three institutions comprising five physical campuses, a statewide technology program, extension centers in each of Indiana's 92 counties, and continuing education programs.
 Additionally, there are another ~44,000 students enrolled in an online university.
 Each university in the system maintains its own faculty and admissions policies which are overseen by the Purdue University Board of Trustees.
 Purdue's main campus in West Lafayette is the best-known, noted for its highly regarded programs in engineering and adjacent subjects.

 Traditional campuses

-The Purdue University system has one core campus, three regional campuses across two institutions, and two collaborative campuses with Indiana University.
+The Purdue University system consists of one core university with two campus locations, plus two regional universities, one of which also has two campus locations.
+It formerly included three collaborative universities in a partnership with the Indiana University system (at Indianapolis, Fort Wayne, and Columbus).

-Purdue West Lafayette
+Purdue University

-The system's main, most well-known, and largest campus is located in West Lafayette, Indiana, on the banks of the Wabash River.
-The main campus acts as an anchor for the entire university system, and is where system-wide administrative buildings are located.
+The system's main, most well-known, and largest university is located in West Lafayette, Indiana, on the banks of the Wabash River.
+The main university acts as an anchor for the entire university system, and is where system-wide administrative buildings are located.

+Purdue University in Indianapolis

+An expansion of the West Lafayette campus, Purdue University in Indianapolis was launched on July 1, 2024, following the split of Indiana University–Purdue University Indianapolis.
+The university has a 28 acre footprint in downtown Indianapolis, which includes space in the existing engineering and technology buildings, and has established partnerships with companies for facilities and shared spaces throughout the metro area.

-Regional campuses
+Regional universities

-The Purdue system operates three regional campuses, two at Purdue University Northwest and one at Purdue University Fort Wayne.
+The Purdue system independently operates two regional universities, Purdue University Northwest and Purdue University Fort Wayne.

 Purdue Northwest

-Established in 2016 from the merger of Purdue University Calumet and Purdue University North Central (both established in 1948), Purdue Northwest is composed of the two campuses of the former universities' locations (Hammond, IN and Westville, IN, respectively).
+Established in 2016 from the merger of Purdue University Calumet and Purdue University North Central (both established in 1946), Purdue Northwest is composed of the two campuses of the former universities' locations (Hammond, IN and Westville, IN, respectively).
 Prior to their establishment as official universities, the campuses offered technical courses as part of the national defense training program with the federal government during World War II.

 Purdue Fort Wayne

-The newest Purdue system campus, Purdue Fort Wayne (PFW) began operations on July 1, 2018, following the dissolution of Indiana University–Purdue University Fort Wayne (IPFW).
+The newest Purdue system university, Purdue Fort Wayne (PFW) began operations on July 1, 2018, following the dissolution of Indiana University–Purdue University Fort Wayne (IPFW).
 The school had been a collaborative venture between Purdue University and Indiana University similar to that of IUPUI, but under the management and budgetary administration of the Purdue University system.
 IU and Purdue agreed to split IPFW's academic programs following many years of discussion, with all health science programs becoming part of the also then-new Indiana University Fort Wayne.
 This included IPFW's nursing program, which was formerly under Purdue administration.
 The rest of the academic programs (with the exception of the philosophy and geoscience departments, which were closed), along with the athletic program (the Fort Wayne Mastodons), fell under the auspices of the new PFW.